 - Pour into a glass serving container or mason jar, cover tightly and place into the fridge, it will thicken as it cools.
 Keeps up to a week.

-You can also just use 2 cups of plain half and half (properly sourced, of course)
+You can also just use 2 cups of plain half and half (high quality, organic and grass-fed is recommend, of course)

 You can use all coconut milk if you prefer, but I find the coconut flavor can be a tad overpowering